Sea Salt 塩

 Consistency: Consistency also affects taste and, importantly, how salt acts when cooking and eating.
 Moist salts, obviously, are going to melt faster, intensifying their taste.
 And being moist means that all their bittern has not been removed, making them a bit more bitter.
 But what’s also important is that they tend to melt into foods more quickly and also pull out less liquid from foods, making them good for baking, seasoning meats before roasting, and harmonizing long-cooked soups, stews, and braised dishes.

 Dry salts, on the other hand, have a diminished taste and are better at absorbing liquid.
 They are great for bringing out the sweetness of foods when prepping seafood, blanching and roasting vegetables, and topping juicy fresh fruits and creamy desserts.
 They are also good table salts because of their sprink-ability.
-Roasted salts, though, are so dry they have a reduced ability to pull out liquids, making them mostly an all-purpose table salt.
+Roasted salts, though, are so dry they have a reduced ability to pull out liquids, making them good for salt-roasting and grilling foods, baking, and as an all-purpose table salt.

 Color: Pure salt is clear, but in fact comes in various shades of white depending on the number of facets of the crystal.
 Salts that are enriched with organic matter have a range of colors, which enhances their flavor appeal when both cooking and eating, given that people eat with their eyes first.